Shivamvish26/E-commerce-Website/README.md

 shop for goods and sell products and services.
 It's a virtual space where customers can make selections and sellers can showcase products.

+It only has a frontend and does not include a backend.